yb-sid/open_ai_samples/README.md

     - Langchain is a wrapper around multiple API's like OpenAI , humans.ai , google palm
     - Features Extensive API for interacting with models , output parsing and external data agents
     - A `Chain` in langchain are combination of LLM+prompts , and they can be combined to form a flow of conversation.
+    - **Vectors, Stores, and Embeddings Extend LLM Functionality**

+        - Large Language Models (LLMs) come with a limitation related to context length when engaging in conversations.
+Vectors, vector stores, and embeddings play a crucial role in addressing this limitation.

+        - LLMs, by themselves, have a restricted context capacity during conversations.
+However, the integration of vectors, vector stores, and embeddings extends their capabilities and enables them to overcome this constraint.
+    - Agents extend the functionality of LLMs by allowing LLM to interact with external APIs.

 - CADTH : https://www.cadth.ca/reimbursement-review-reports